kristoff-it/superhtml/editors/vscode/README.md

-# SuperHTML LSP VSCode Extension
+# SuperHTML VSCode LSP

-This extension gives you diagnostics and autoformatting for HTML files.
+Language Server for HTML and SuperHTML Templates.

 ![](../../.github/vscode-autoformat.gif)

-**NOTE: you will need to get the `superhtml` CLI tool and have it available in your PATH (or set the path manually in your VSCode settings)!**
+# NOTE: This extension bundles the full language server

+But you can optionally also get the CLI tool so that you can access it outside of VSCode.
 For prebuilt binaries and more info: https://github.com/kristoff-it/superhtml